-IFRS 15 sets out a five-step model for revenue recognition.
+IFRS 15 (Revenue from Contracts with Customers) sets out a five-step model for revenue recognition.
 The core principle is that revenue should be recognized to depict the transfer of control of goods and services to customers in an amount that reflects the consideration that the Company expects to be entitled for those goods and services.